xrdocs/ncs5500/_tutorials/introduction-to-ncs5xx-and-ncs55xx-acl.md

 ## Introduction

-This documents aims to introduce the ACL support on NCS500 and NCS product family.
+This documents aims to introduce the ACL support on NCS5xx and NCS55xx product family.
 It will cover the overview of ACL, ACL Protcols, Types and Support Matrix.
-Later documents will deepdive into the ACL features and their use cases.
+We will have series of documents to deep dive into ACL features.

 ## Overview